The $\operatorname{E}_2^{hC_6}$-homology of $\mathbb{R}P^2$ and $\mathbb{R}P^2 \wedge \mathbb{C}P^2$: Introduction

 \section{Introduction}

-The most fundamental question of stable homotopy theory is to compute the stable homotopy groups of the sphere spectrum $\pi_k(\Sbb)$ for $k > 0$.
-A classical theorem of Serre asserts that $\pi_k(\Sbb)$ is a finite abelian group for all $k > 0$, and thus the homotopy groups of spheres can be studied prime by prime.
-The classical chromatic convergence theorem (\cite{chromatic_convergence}, Theorem 7.5.7) of Hopkins and Ravenel asserts that the $p$-local sphere $\Sbb_{(p)}$ is the homotopy limit of the following ``chromatic tower":
+One of the fundamental questions of algebraic topology is the computation of stable homotopy groups $\pi_k(\Sbb)$ of the sphere spectrum $\Sbb$ for $k > 0$.
+A classical theorem of Serre asserts that $\pi_k(\Sbb)$ is a finite abelian group for all $k > 0$, and thus the stable homotopy groups of spheres can be studied prime by prime.
+By the chromatic convergence theorem of Hopkins and Ravenel (\cite{chromatic_convergence}, Theorem 7.5.7) any $p$-local finite spectrum $X$ is the homotopy limit of the \emph{chromatic tower}: